artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 >
 > -- Orta

-Data fetching is a hard problem.
-How to ask data to a server?
-When to ask data to server?
-How to make sure you have all necessary data to render your View?
-How to handle lazy loading?
-When to lazy load data?
-When to prefetch data?
+Data fetching is a hard problem: How to ask for data from a server?
+When is the right time to request data?
+How know you have all necessary data to render your views?
+Can you do lazy loading?
+When should you trigger lazy loading of data?
+What about to pre-fetching data?

-Relay Modern is a framework to build data driven applications that solves data fetching problems.
-For introduction to Relay Modern reads their docs, and check my Relay Modern talk in [React Conf BR][rbr]
+[Relay][relay] is a framework for building data-driven applications which handles data fetching for you.
+For an introduction to Relay, read [their docs][relay], and check my Relay Modern talk in [React Conf BR][rbr].

 > You don’t deep dive if you don’t know how to swim

 ## TL;DR Relay Modern Network

-Relay will aggregate all components data requirements (fragments) and create a request to fulfill it.
-The network is responsible to get this request, send it to a server or a local graphql and return the response data to it.
+Relay will aggregate the data requirements (fragments) for your components, then create a request to fulfill it.
+The API to do this is via the [Relay Environment][env]:

+> The Relay "Environment" bundles together the configuration, cache storage, and network-handling that Relay needs
+> in order to operate.

+This post focuses on the "network-handling" part, the [Network Layer][network].
+The network layer's responsibility is to make a request to a server (or a local graphql) and return the response data to Relay.
+Your implementation should conform to either [FetchFunction][ff] for a Promise-like API, or [SubscribeFunction][sf] for an Observable-like API.

-This article will provide 5 implementations of Relay Modern Network, each of one providing more capabilities than the other one, enabling GraphQL Live Queries and Deferrable Queries.
+This article will provide 5 implementations of a Relay Network Interface, each of one providing more capabilities than the other one, eventually enabling GraphQL Live Queries and Deferrable Queries.

-All the code implementation for these 5 implementations are open source here: https://github.com/sibelius/relay-modern-network-deep-dive.
+You can see the code for these 5 network layers on GitHub here, open source under MIT license: https://github.com/sibelius/relay-modern-network-deep-dive.

 <!-- more -->

 ### Simplest Network Layer

-The simplest network layer would get the request and send it to a GraphQL server to resolve and return the data to Relay environment.
+The simplest network layer would; get the request, send it to a GraphQL server to resolve and return the data to Relay environment.

 ```js